NeoTeo/DBScan/README.md

 # dbscan

-This is a naive implementation of the Density-based spatial clustering of applications with noise (DBSCAN) algorithm.
+This is a naive implementation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm.
 It compares single floating point values but should be easily extensible, in fact that is the next item on the todo.

 You can read more on the algorithm on Wikipedia: